SamKilch/github_demo/README.md

-# github_demo
+#Github Demo Repo
-Demo Repo for Github Tutorial
+This is a demo of how to use and work with Github